gugod/www.perlbrew.pl/content/index.md

 ## Development

-perlbrew has always been improving, it is a open source project for you to participate.
+perlbrew has always been improving, it is a open source project for everyone to participate.
 There are currently over [30 contributors](https://github.com/gugod/App-perlbrew/contributors) and growing.
 The code repository is located on [github](https://github.com/gugod/App-perlbrew).
 Feel free to send a bug report, a pull request, or anything.
-Event a beer can help :)
+Even a beer helps :)